KegsZooL/crypto-watcher/README.md

 </p>

 # 👀 Crypto Watcher
-Crypto Watcher is a Telegram bot built in Java using the Spring Boot (Web/Data) frameworks.
+Crypto Watcher is a Telegram bot built in Java using the Spring Boot (Web/Data) frameworks for tracking cryptocurrency prices.
 The system follows a microservice architecture and consists of three independent services:

 ## 🧩 Microservices